kdyfiz/BookingSystem1/simple-booking-system/user-story.md

 - A confirmation email should be sent to the customer *only* after admin approval.
 - Cancellations should be allowed up to 24 hours before the appointment time.
 - Booking requests must be approved by an admin before they are confirmed.
+- The admin appointment list page should include an approval status column.
+The default status should be "Pending" and change to "Approved" after admin approval.

 **Acceptance Criteria**:
 1. Users can view available time slots for a given service.